 a.
 The employee may submit an appeal in writing to the Board of Trustees within three (3) days from receipt of the response or within six (6) days of the Step 4a conference if no response is given by the College.
 With this appeal should be included a copy of the original grievance, the decisions previously received under this grievance procedure, and such other statements or information which the employee deems relevant.
 The Board of Trustees will consider the grievance at its next regularly scheduled Board Eexecutive Ssession and take such appropriate steps to review the grievance that it deems advisable, which may, in the Board of Trustee's discretion, include providing the employee with a hearing at the earliest practicable executive Executive session Session of the Board of Trustees.
-However, when a grievance would otherwise constitute a contested case as defined by section 536.010(2), RSMo, the Board of Trustees will conduct a hearing on the grievance.
-The Board of Trustees will notify the employee of its decision, in writing, at the conclusion of its action.
+However, when a grievance would otherwise constitute a contested case as defined by section 536.010(2), RSMo, the Board of Trustees will notify the employee of its decision, in writing, at the conclusion of its action.